Arrival in Norway - COVID-19

 Arrival in Norway during the pandemic

-Due to the Coronavirus pandemic, students accepted to two-year, full-time international Master’s programmes at NTNU have mostly attended their studies online during the Autumn semester.
+Due to the Covid-19 pandemic, students accepted to two-year, full-time international Master’s programmes at NTNU have mostly attended their studies online this autumn.

-Students have been informed that they should plan on going to Trondheim physically for the spring semester 2021.
-Information about how to apply for a visa and how to book accommodations has been sent to most students from outside the EU.
+Students have been informed that they should plan on going to their campus city physically for the spring semester 2021.
+Information on how to apply for a visa and book accommodations has been sent to most students from outside the EU.

 There are a number of things you need to be prepared for before journeying to Norway, including mandatory 10-day quarantine upon arrival.
 Please familiarize yourself with all information in the toggler below before your journey.
 Also make sure to read the checklist for new international students.